rottaca/BudgetBook/README.md

 - Can categorize your spendings and earnings based on custom filteres.
  - Filters can be tuned to classify all your spendings correctly!
  - Internal transactions to your own accounts can be filtered out!
  - If you prefer to manually write down regular spendings, you can do that too!
-Have a look at the second below!
+Have a look at the sections below!

 ### Visualization
  - Pie chart with spendings per category